The Little Mermaid's release date was one of the many pushed back last year and now looks set for a late 2021 release.

-The original film follows a teenage mermaid, Ariel, who longs to leave the sea.
+The original movie follows teenage mermaid, Ariel, who longs to leave the sea.
 She dreams of experiencing the world outside, against the express wishes of her father, while also being best friends with a guppy fish.

-Bailey has given an update on filming: “I was in London at the beginning of the year, about to start filming and of course this pandemic caused everyone to slow down.
+Bailey gave an update on filming earlier this year: "I was in London at the beginning of the year, about to start filming and of course this pandemic caused everyone to slow down.
 I actually welcomed it because I was really missing my sister who was in LA, so I was happy to get back to her.
-I’m just so very excited for when we start back again.
+I'm just so very excited for when we start back again.

 "It's just really coming together.
 I just feel honoured every day to even think about it or talk about it, I'm like, 'What the heck?
 That's really happening?'"